 Keeping Your Dairy Foods Safe: What You Need to Know

-- Place milk and milk products in your cart just before checking out of the grocery store, especially in hot weather.
+- Place milk and milk products in your cart just before checking out of the grocery store.

 - Choose milk in cardboard cartons or non-translucent jugs.
 Translucent containers allow light in that can cause milk to spoil more easily and more quickly.